padogrid/bundle-confluent-7-examples-python/README.md

 :pencil2: The `ccloud_lib.py` file found in `apps/python_examples` is part of the Confluent examples downlodable from the Confluent GitHub repo.
 Please see the [Confluent Examples](#Confluent-Examples) section for details.

-11. Run Python from termimal
+12. Run Python from terminal

 Subscribe `nw.customers`